miyagi-dev/miyagi/README.md

 ## Installation

-`npm install freitag`
+`npm install headman`
 or
-`yarn install freitag`
+`yarn install headman`

 ## Usage

-Create a `freitag.json` in your project folder with the following options:
+Create a `headman.json` in your project folder with the following options:

 | option             | required/optional | type            | default                               | Note                                                                                                                                                    |
 | ------------------ | ----------------- | --------------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |